Marko-Barbir/or-lab-2022/README.md

 ### General data information

+Data is stored in PostgreSQL 14.4 database hosted on a WSL 2 Docker container available on docker hub.

+In the repository a script for exporting the database data to CSV and JSON is also provided (although currently it has to be manually updated with correct database information instead of using command line arguments).
+The only command line argument, which is also required is the format which to export to, can be CSV or JSON (case-insensitive).

+A database dump with all the information is also provided in dump.sql file.

 Data was collected on the day of 2022.11.01., by manual collection of publicly available information on the
 web-sites: [Spotify](https://www.spotify.com/) and [YouTube](https://www.youtube.com/).
 Notes: